 Response: the full updated workflow JSON.

-Move a workflow to a folder
+Move a workflow

 The ID of the destination folder.
 Pass